-THREATS - PATHOGENS
+THREATS: PATHOGENS

 The remoteness of their terrestrial breeding sites and their highly pelagic marine distributions likely shield albatrosses and large petrels from contact with pathogens in general.
 However, the associated immunological naivety may favour the rapid spread of pathogens should they be introduced to typically-dense breeding aggregations (Descamps et al. 2012), particularly if ongoing environmental changes increases the probability of establishment.
 Information on hosts, pathogens and disease epidemiology in ACAP species is incomplete, sampling is patchy in terms of geographic and species coverage, and very limited during the nonbreeding season, and there is a paucity of data on overall health and the ecological impacts of diseases.
 Potential pathogens have been recorded in 18 (62%) of the 29 albatrosses and large petrels (Uhart et al. 2014, Appendix C).
 Bacteria, viruses, protozoa, gastrointestinal parasites, ectoparasites and fungi were detected, respectively, in 7 (24%), 5 (17%), 4 (14%), 3 (10%), 13 (49%) and 1 species (3%).
 Seventeen different bacteria were recorded, most commonly avian cholera Pasteurella multocida (in four species) and Salmonella sp. (in two species).
 Only two viruses were isolated; pox viruses (in five species) and a new Phlebovirus (HIGV) in ticks from shy albatrosses.
 Recorded incidences reflect differences in research effort rather than environmental factors, with most studies focused on the black-browed albatross or southern giant petrel (16 and 15 papers, respectively).